Digibyte Blockchain: Complete Guide

 What is DigiByte (DGB)?

-DigiByte is a rapidly growing public blockchain with a strong focus on cybersecurity of digital payments and decentralized applications.
+DigiByte blockchain is a rapidly growing public blockchain with a strong focus on cybersecurity of digital payments and decentralized applications.
 Created by Jared Tate in 2014, it is currently the world’s longest major blockchain.
 The DigiByte currency (DGB) was created to improve on the shortcomings of BTC and LTC, specifically high fees, vulnerability to attacks, poor scalability, low bandwidth, and volatility.

 Jared Tate, the founder of DigiByte, comes from computer programming, blockchain, and cybersecurity background.
 He designed DigiByte in 2013 with the incentive to offer a faster and more secure alternative to Bitcoin.
 The official start of the project was marked with the mining of the genesis block in January 2014.
 As there was no initial coin offering (ICO), the project start did not draw any significant media interest.
 Instead of this, the project was funded through donations granted to the DigiByte Foundation – a dedicated organization in charge of promoting the project at the global level.